 “[Holiday markets] have a magic that is hard to describe to people who have never been to them,” Karin said.
 “The food and drinks are amazing, and there are high quality merchandise vendors year after year.
 I want this market to be as magical as they are in Europe.
 The joy they bring is phenomenal.
 This could happen I think, if good food and a variety of interesting vendors keep coming every year.
 Also entertainment and activities really add to the excitement and merry making.”

-You can stop by Holidazzle on Thursdays through Sundays now through Sunday, December 20 at Loring Park.
+You can stop by Holidazzle on Thursdays through Sundays from November 24 through December 23 at Loring Park.
 The event is open 5-9 pm on Thursdays and Fridays and 11 am-9 pm on Saturdays and Sundays.

 For the VanZyl’s, perhaps the best part is seeing the excitement on people’s faces when they try their poffertjes and enjoy this tasty Dutch treat.
 The mini-pancakes can be topped with chocolate, powdered sugar, whipped cream and other toppings.
 It makes for a delectable sweet treat as you walk through Holidazzle.